mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

 }
 ```

-If everything works correctly, the counter of the multisig contract should be incremented by 1 and the given amount of tez should be transferred to the provided address.
+If everything works correctly, the counter of the multisig contract should be incremented by 1 and the given amount of mav should be transferred to the provided address.

 ## Using the `change_keys` entrypoint